swiftech/swiftmarker/readme.md

 	* initial release.

 ### Limitation
-* You can not have any reserved words in you template text, it will be recognized as expression.
-* You can not have multiple loop expression in one line.
-* Comments in the template is not supported.
+* Comments in the template is not supported yet.

-### Known issues
-...